pentaho/pentaho-platform-plugin-common-ui/docs/7.1/platform/visual/samples/bar-d3-sandbox/step6-default-configuration.md

 });
 ```

-Note that this rule has no effect when testing your visualization in the sandbox environment,
+Again, note that this rule has no effect when testing your visualization in the sandbox environment,
 but is important if you package and bundle your visualization for deployment.

 **Continue** to [Next steps](stepNext).